NSS-SE-Jumpstart/curriculum/sessions/session1/wrapup/checkpoint.md

 &emsp; :x: **INCORRECT**

 > "GUI" stands for "Graphical User Interface".
 It is made up of windows, menus, etc...
-You usually use a mouse to interact with a GUI.
+You usually use a mouse or trackpad to interact with a GUI.
 </details>
 <details>
 <summary>